 Read more details in the Governor’s full announcement here.
 The State Fire Marshal’s office and the Louisiana Department of Health will also share information with businesses at OpenSafely.la.gov.

 We encourage all consumers to follow the guidance of the Centers for Disease Control and Prevention, including the practice of wearing masks and social distancing.

-We will continue to monitor the situation and announce plans to reopen when appropriate.
 For visitor information and updates, please call 318-222-9391 or visit www.Shreveport-Bossier.org.
 You can also get updates by following our social media pages on Facebook at https://www.facebook.com/LouisianasOtherSide and Twitter at https://twitter.com/sbctb.
 However, things are changing frequently, so please call ahead before you visit a business to be sure they can accommodate you.

 If you know of changes and postponements, please email it to Pat Gill at email@example.com.